clelange/cmssw-docker/README.md

 There are two different sets of Dockerfiles in this repository:
 - [CVMFS](cvmfs)-based images
 - [standalone](standalone) images
-The former will need the CMS instance of CVMFS mounted.
-The advantage is that they are much smaller while the standalone images contain the full CMSSW release (around 15 GB).
+The former needs a network connection, and can be slow, since CMSSW is loaded via the network.
+The advantage is that they are much smaller (660 MB) while the standalone images contain the full CMSSW release (>= 15 GB).

+Both sets of images are currently based on SLC6.

 # Building containers

-Change to the directory containing the Dockerfiles and execute one of the following commands (examples are given for different `CMSSW_VERSION` and `SCRAM_ARCH`).
-Mind that the `.` at the end is important:
+Change to the directory containing the Dockerfiles and execute one of the following commands.
+Mind that the `.` at the end is important.

+## Standalone version

+ Examples are given for different `CMSSW_VERSION` and `SCRAM_ARCH`:

 Production releases: